hschoenburg/hellochain/tutorial/02-simple-start.md

 ### hcd

-Lets start with our "daemon".
+Let's start with our "daemon".
 Open the file `cmd/hcd/main.go`, this will be your `hellochain daemon` command.
-For now we will rely on `starter` to bundle things up, but we will come back later to add our own `greeter` functionality when its ready.
+For now we will rely on `starter` to bundle things up, but we will come back later to add our own `greeter` functionality when it's ready.

 Your `./cmd/hcd/main.go` should look like this.
 We will use it to start and run our node.

 ```go